Ruptured intracranial dermoid cyst

 0 images remaining

-The patient had a history of hydrocephalus and underwent VP shunt
+The patient had a history of hydrocephalus and underwent a VP shunt insertion.

 1 case question available